tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Credential Generation

 1. Navigate to the Raziel.Generator folder and run `dotnet run 4`.
 This will generate 4 sets of credentials.
-One for the master account and 1 for each ork node.
+One for the Master Account and one for each ORK node.

 #### ORKs